-A deficiency of vitamin D from summer sun has been suggested as a contributing factor of SAD, and although vitamin D supplementation may be warranted (contingent upon blood work), there is much more to the story that Chinese medicine can elucidate.
+A deficiency of vitamin D normally obtained from summer sun has been suggested as a contributing factor of SAD.
+Although vitamin D supplementation may be warranted (contingent upon bloodwork), there is much more to the story that Chinese medicine can elucidate.

-From this perspective, the busyness and stress of the holidays is antithetical to the energy of Winter and the Water element.
-Chinese culture has long recognized this, celebrating the harvest festival in Autumn and then going inward until the first signs of Spring of the Chinese Lunar New Year.
+From this perspective, the busyness and stress of the holidays are antithetical to the energy of winter and the Water element.
+Chinese culture has long recognized this, celebrating the harvest festival in autumn and then going inward until the first signs of spring that arrive with the Chinese Lunar New Year.

 There is a wisdom to this rhythm that we have lost in the Western world by not taking the time to sleep more, dream more, and provide time for quiet reflection.
 This imbalance with nature gives rise to the inner conflict that is SAD.

-In partial recognition of this imbalance, an entire market has arose, proffering sun lamps as a quick-fix solution to the Winter blues.
+In partial recognition of this imbalance, an entire market has arisen, proffering sunlamps as a quick-fix solution to the winter blues.
 These lamps can be helpful, providing a bright source of physical light, but they alone cannot guarantee the inner movement of light and warmth.

 Our ancestors passed down a much better solution that is as practical as it is healing.
 Firelight has warmed and enlightened our hearths, homes, and hearts for millennia.
-We tell stories around firelight, glimpse our future in mesmerizing flickering flame, and warm our cold bones from being outdoors.
+We tell stories around firelight; glimpse our future in mesmerizing, flickering flames; and warm our bones cold from being outdoors.

 For those who do not have a fireplace in their home, candlelight is a welcome substitute.
-Sharing a meal around candlelight can stimulate an inner warmth in the darkest Winter night.
-Meditating while gazing upon a single lit candle can instill an inner calm, providing an opportunity for quiet introspection that does not happen eating a rushed breakfast in front of a sun lamp before going to work.
+Sharing a meal around candlelight can stimulate an inner warmth on the darkest winter night.
+Meditating while gazing upon a single lit candle can instill an inner calm, providing an opportunity for quiet introspection that does not happen while eating a rushed breakfast in front of a sunlamp before going to work.

 Begin within.
-If you suffer from SAD, look to the wisdom of nature, and gently invite the warmth and light of the Fire element to bring balance to the cold and dark within.
-Find time for stillness in the Winter and you will be rewarded with a renewed vigor in the Spring.
+If you suffer from SAD, look to the wisdom of nature and gently invite the warmth and light of the Fire element to bring balance to the cold and dark within.
+Find time for stillness in winter, and you will be rewarded with renewed vigor in spring.